Menu

 The body interprets itself

 Each subject is asked simply to breathe.
 What should remain automatic shifts.
-The rhythm charges, holds back, expands.
+The rhythm intensifies, holds back, expands.
 Breathing reveals itself as interpretation, transforming an involuntary function into a visible trace of individuality.

 Proximity